Kav-K/GPTDiscord/README.md

 </p>

 # Recent Notable Updates
+- **Multi-modality + Drawing** - GPTDiscord now supports images sent to the bot during a conversation made with `/gpt converse`, and the bot can draw images for you and work with you on them!

 - **GPT-4-Vision support, GPT-4-Turbo, DALLE-3 Support** - Assistant support also coming soon!
--

 - **Code Interpreter / Advanced Data Analysis** - Just like ChatGPT, GPTDiscord now has a fully-fledged code execution environment.
 You can work with GPT to execute your code in an isolated environment, with the ability to even install Python and system packages, and access the internet from the execution environment.

-- **Multi-modality** - GPTDiscord now supports images sent to the bot during a conversation made with `/gpt converse`!

 - **Drag And Drop Document Chat** - Chat with your documents by simply dragging and dropping files, or even links into discord chat! `/index chat`